Quickz/UnityFileAdder/Assets/FileAdder/Documentation.md

 - **/Editor** - this contains all the core functionality of the package.
 - **/Editor/Templates** - this contains all the file templates that are used for creating new files.

+## How to customize the shortcut
+1. Go to Edit -> Shortcuts...
+2. Select All Unity Commands (on the left side)
+3. Type in "Add New File" in the search (on the right side)
+4. Double click on the item and activate the new shortcut

 ## Extra notes
 The project is fully open-source and is available at: [https://github.com/Quickz/UnityFileAdder](https://github.com/Quickz/UnityFileAdder)